Estus-Dev/rust-docker-ci/README.md

 [![Dockerhub Badge][]][Dockerhub] [![Github Badge][]][Github]

-This is an image created to minimize CI build/test times for rust projects by caching the tools previously installed during the CI process.
+This is an image created to minimize Gitlab CI build/test times for rust projects by caching the tools previously installed during the CI process.

 ## Included Tools